 The default baud rate of Boreas is 115,200.
-The primary and auxiliary port baud rate can be set anywhere from 4800 to 4,000,000 baud and can be modified using the Baud Rates page in the web UI or Boreas Manager.
-The GPIO port baud rate can be set anywhere from 4800 to 250,000 baud.
+The primary and auxiliary port baud rate can be set anywhere from 4,800 to 4,000,000 baud and can be modified using the Baud Rates page in the web UI or Boreas Manager.
+The GPIO port baud rate can be set anywhere from 4,800 to 250,000 baud.
 It is important to select a baud rate that is capable of carrying the amount of data that Boreas has been configured to output.
 See 11.1.4 Packet Rates for more details on the data output calculation.
 The data rate in bytes per second can be calculated by dividing the baud rate by 10.
-For example if the baud rate is 115200, the data rate is 11520 bytes per second.
-If the selected data rate is insufficient, data may be lost without a warning.
+For example if the baud rate is 115,200, the data rate is 11,520 bytes per second.
+If the selected data rate is insufficient, data may be lost without warning.

-The Support team can provide a baud rate calculator if it is required.
-For more information, contact Support at support@advancednavigation.com.
+The support team can provide a baud rate calculator if it is required.
+For more information or assistance, contact technical support via email at support@advancednavigation.com.